luisbocanegra/plasma-panel-colorizer/README.md

 ### Are changes permanent?

-Changes to the panel are not permanent and can be removed by disabling or removing the widget
+Changes to the panel are not permanent and can be removed by disabling the widget, other options require removing the widget and restarting plasmashell or logging out and back in.

+"Stock Panel settings" tab just change the settings that the panel exposes, to revert back to the default behavior, uncheck all the "Enabled" settings in that tab, then you can use Plasma's built-in Panel settings normally.

 ### How to restore the default appearance?